 Studies show that acupuncture is effective for neuropathic pain in two important ways: (1) it alters the pathway from the limb or distal body to the brain thereby modifying sensory inputs that relay pain sensation (Ma et al., 2022), and (2) it activates pain-reducing chemicals including norepinephrine and opioids from the higher centers in the brain and spinal cord (Ma et al., 2022).

 Stomach meridian acupoints are very useful for conditions in which blood circulation has been impeded since this meridian is the most replete in qi and blood.
-The Stomach is part of the yangming system, meaning it represents a more superficial and expansive pool of qi and blood, and thus it is easier to access than those compartments that correspond with deeper layers of the body.
+The Stomach is part of the yangming system, meaning it represents an expansive pool of qi and blood.
 The skin, being the most superficial or external of our anatomy, is accessed most expeditiously through the Stomach meridian and its corresponding acupoints.
-This adds to an informed decision about using this point since in most cases of neuropathy it is the outer layer or skin that is affected by some degree of sensory loss.
+Use of Stomach channel points is important in most cases of neuropathy since skin that is affected by some degree of sensory loss.

 REFERENCES